unm-historiography/metahistory/essays/thematic/eurocentrism.md

   source-url="https://www.theatlantic.com/education/archive/2015/10/the-history-class-dilemma/411601/"
 %}

+Next, let's briefly discuss Christopher Columbus and the "discovery" of the "new" world.
+In 1992, unified Latin indigenous groups protested against the Mexican government to change the celebrated "Discovery of America" to "The Encounter of Two Worlds" as they celebrated "500 Years of Resistance" (Overmyer, 79).
+This idea still celebrated the meeting of European and indigenous cultures, but removed the implication that America was something waiting to be "discovered", rather than a whole, functioning region on its own (Pena, 286).
+Likewise, the Americas being referred to as the "new" world, aid Eurocentric sentiments that indigenous groups lack a substantial history of their own or that their presence was little recognized at all when colonists arrived.
+The Americas are still referred to as the "new world" across multiple academic disciplines, from which we can see that the historiography of a subject transcends the field of history and is applicable to all topics throughout time.
+This also exemplifies the importance of our use of language as historians when depicting history.

 #### Eurocentric Ideology and the Imposition of Progress

 _Have you taken the required course "Western Civilization" yet?
 What does 'civilization' even mean?_